 Student refund checks may be picked up in the Finance Office the Friday after the loan has disbursed, or can be mailed by request.
-Student refund checks will automatically be mailed to Hybrid and EJD Program students to their address of record.
+Student refund checks will automatically be mailed to blended learning students to their address of record.
 Refund checks not picked up will be mailed to the student's address on record one week's time after it becomes available.